alphagov/paas-cf/manifests/cf-manifest/operations.d/README.md

     - 700-900 new features: additional instance groups (e.g. brokers)
     - 900 things that need to run at last (e.g. cert rotation and prune)

-Any special file that would be added optionally (e.g. OAuth or datadog) shall be in the `../operations/*` directory.
+Any special file that would be added optionally (e.g. OAuth) shall be in the `../operations/*` directory.